Royal colleges and faculties examiners and assessors

 - 'what professional expertise is needed for in each assessment and when or if particular training is required.
 This should not unduly restrict the range of assessors that can be used, but where particular professional qualifications, experience, credibility or training is necessary, this should be clear'.

-The guidance Requirements for examiners and assessors sets out an expectation that examiners who no longer practise still maintain their licence to practise, but this is not an absolute requirement of our standards.
+The guidance Eligibility criteria for college examiners sets out that examiners who no longer practise clinically should demonstrate that they are still knowledgeable and competent to the level of the examination they are assessing.
+One way to demonstrate this is to maintain a licence to practise, but this is not an absolute requirement of our standards.
+In the absence of a licence, colleges will need to assure themselves that retired examiners remain up to date.

 - Do they have recent practise relevant to the area being examined?